docker/extensions-sdk/README.md

 Download the latest Desktop build from this [PR](https://github.com/docker/pinata/pull/16496) (at the bottom, expand "Show all checks", click on "Details") and install it on your host.

+## Plugin Structure

+A plugin is shared as a Docker image, and must have a metadata.json file at the root of the image filesystem.
+This metdata.json file describes the content of the plugin.

+A plugin can contain (each part is optional):

+- A UI part, adding a tab to the Docker Desktop Dashboard
+- A VM service, executed in the Desktop VM as one (or several) Docker container(s), in its own containerd namespace
+- A list of binaries to be installed on the host

+The UI part of the plugin will be able to communicate at runtime with the plugin VM service, or invoke the plugin binaries deployed on the host via the Plugin API defined below.

+The VM Service can define a socket that it exposes, so that the UI can communicate using this socket from the host.
+The UI also has the option to send CLI commands to the VM service (like running a `docker exec` inside the VM service)

 ## Build, test and install a plugin

 This repository contains multiple plugins, each one of them are defined as individual directories at the root of the repository.

 To use one of them, go over the directory of the plugin to build and install it in Docker Desktop.
 The following operations are carried out by a custom CLI named `docker desktop plugin`.
-For more information about it, click [here](https://github.com/docker/pinata/tree/desktop-plugins/desktop-plugin).
+This CLI is packaged with Docker Desktop builds with the plugin capability.

 Build the plugin: